SoumitriRoy05/Soumitri_Roy_Enterprise_Learning_Platform_FSD/README.md

 # 🔐 Authentication & Security

-SkillSphere implements secure authentication and authorization using:
+Our project implements secure authentication and authorization using:

 ### JWT Authentication